Impersonal or not, it turns out that big data analytics are better than armies of HR reps at reducing the cripplingly high cost of employee turnover.

 Traditional Solutions Create Traditional Problems

 Businesses have always been able to rely on certain dynamics in employee turnover.
 For instance, like most other industries, finance sees the highest turnover in September, owing mostly to the beginning of the post-secondary school year.
 For a long time, that was the high watermark in the analytics of employee turnover, since going beyond that level of insight meant conducting a large number of interviews and surveys.
 Not only are these expensive and time-consuming, but they also tend to simply reinforce the conventional wisdom of the time.

-The impact of such unplanned departures can be profound.
-The Center for American Progress reports that replacing workers for some jobs can cost up to 20 percent of the position's annual salary.
+The impact of such unplanned departures can be profound — starting with the financial cost of employee turnover.
 So not only does uncontrolled quitting require finance leaders to hire and train on a less than ideal schedule, but it dramatically impacts the cost of doing business.
 "Besides the direct costs of identifying, hiring and training replacement workers," says the ADP RI paper, "studies have attributed other, less obvious costs to turnover such as loss of productivity, reduced time to market and lost institutional knowledge."

 Big Data to the Rescue

 What if all these potential problems could be avoided through more sophisticated analysis of employee data?
 ADP RI identified 40 personal and professional attributes — which range from job experience to commuting distance — relative to the job itself that can best predict the likelihood that any one employee will voluntarily leave their job in the coming year.
 Of course, pay and promotion were lead drivers across categories, but the weight of certain attributes vary across industries.